£29

 Facing up to the big questions

-The State of Museums: Voices from the Field, brings together grassroots voices to explore the issues, challenges and strengths of today’s museums.
+, brings together grassroots voices to explore the issues, challenges and strengths of today’s museums.
 Edited by experienced thought leaders, in frank discussion it explores the present and future of museums and celebrates the tenets at the core of museum leaders everywhere.

 Checklists, roadmaps and models